djalbat/xgl/README.md

 ![Masked cube facets](https://github.com/djalbat/Jiggle/blob/master/assets/masked_cube_facets.jpg)

 The small-sized cube is used to make the mask for the medium-sized cube.
 Each facet of the small-sized cube forms a prism that cuts through each facet of the medium-sized cube.
-In practice, most of the prisms formed from the masking element do not intersect any prism in the masked element and are quickly discarded.
+In practice, however, most of the prisms formed from the masking element do not intersect any prism in the masked element and are quickly discarded.
 Nonetheless masking is computationally expensive and less than optimal.
 Masking the original two facets of the masked cube results in sixteen facets when half that number would be optimal.

 ### Creating a scene